- What do I need to prepare my fully online (asynchronous) course?

-The timing of the checklist items may for you vary depending on factors such as your date of hire, duration of course, etc. Note also that the checklist items relate primarily to asynchronous teaching tasks, and other teaching duties should also be completed, such as reviewing your timetable in the Employee Portal, becoming familiar with your Program Handbook, etc.
+The timing of the checklist items may for you vary depending on your date of hire, duration of course, etc. Note also that the checklist relates to asynchronous online teaching tasks; you should review your timetable in the Employee Portal, familiarize yourself with your Program Handbook, etc.

 Getting Familiar with Your Course

-See these first steps to get familiar with your teaching duties, the eConestoga course shell for your course section, and the assigned teaching resources for your course (if applicable).
+See these first steps to get familiar with your teaching duties, your eConestoga course section shell, and the assigned teaching resources for your course (if applicable).

-Find out when your specific course shell (which may be exported from a model shell) will be available to you in eConestoga.
-Visit the section shell to get familiar with the course contents.
-If your course shell contains a Professor Guide (the page or document will be hidden from students), review and follow its instructions.
+Contact your program manager or coordinator to find out when your specific course section shell (which may be copied from a model shell) will be available to you in eConestoga.
+Access your shell as soon as possible to get familiar with the course contents.
+If your course shell contains a Professor or Facilitator’s Guide (the page or document will be hidden from students), follow its instructions.

-You may have a print textbook, or a digital course resource (especially if your course is part of Conestoga’s eText programs).
+You may have a print or digital course textbook or resource (especially if your course is part of Conestoga’s eText programs).
 Details are on your Course Outline, which you can find in the Employee Portal.
 Print textbook information is available at the Bookstore.
-Follow instructions in your course shell to download/access the course textbook.
+Follow the instructions in your course shell to download/access the course textbook.

 Preparing the Course